The Look That Says "Of Course It Didn't Work"

 First, I told myself I needed to understand the technical side.
 So I learned.
 Studied audio quality, compression, hosting platforms, and distribution.

 Then I needed the right equipment.
-So I saved, researched, bought the mixer, microphone, interface, and dampeners.
+So I saved, researched, bought the mixer, microphone, and dampeners.
 Piece by piece until the setup was professional.

 Then I needed more clarity about my message.
 So I wrote outlines, brainstormed themes, and mapped out potential conversations.
 Pages of ideas I never recorded.